OGkevq/HTB-Active-Directory/README.md

 - Investigate AD objects and structures to learn about their roles
 - Explore AD functionality through PowerShell command line and a GUI interface
 - Perform tasks commonly done in a Cybersecurity and IAM workspace including adding users, removing users, creating Organizational Units (OUs), and managing groups
+- Management of user accounts, roles, and permissions.

 ### Tools Used